hadrrb/wordle-for-vscode/README.md

 - [Russian](https://arwordle.netlify.app)
 - [Nerdle (mathematics)](https://nerdlegame.com)

+**This extension only loads the games as they are provided by their respective authors.**

 If you want another Wordle to be available just create an issue providing the link to the game you want to add.

-## Disclaimer
-This extension only loads the games as they are provided by their respective authors.